mohsenmalmir/DeepLearningStack/README.md

 </layer>
 ```
 Each layer should have a type, e.g. convolution, and an arbitrary but unique name.
 The name of the layer is used to direct its output to another layer through the ```<input>``` tag.
 Each layer type has layer-specific parameters, such as kernel size for convolution layer.
 See *config/Layers.xml* for a complete list of layers and their parameters.
+#Deep Q-learning
+This tutorial implements the deep Q-learning method for active object recognition described in [1].

+[1] Malmir M, Sikka K, Forster D, Movellan J, Cottrell GW.
+Deep Q-learning for Active Recognition of GERMS: Baseline performance on a standardized dataset for active learning.
+InProceedings of the British Machine Vision Conference (BMVC), pages 2016 Apr 13 (pp. 161-1).